Project-2-Java-Bootcamp/Project-2/README.md

 # Project-2-Java-Bootcamp

 ## Description
-design and develop a React.js App with Redux Library
+Design and Develop a React.js App with Redux Library

 ## Wireframe